Sunny With a High Near 84

 Sunday Night

-Partly cloudy, with a low around 58.
-Breezy, with a west northwest wind 13 to 18 mph becoming southwest 6 to 11 mph after midnight.
-Winds could gust as high as 28 mph.
+Partly cloudy, with a low around 57.
+Breezy, with a west northwest wind 12 to 17 mph becoming south southwest 5 to 10 mph after midnight.
+Winds could gust as high as 25 mph.

 Monday

-Partly sunny, with a high near 93.
-Windy, with a south wind 6 to 11 mph becoming west 16 to 26 mph in the afternoon.
-Winds could gust as high as 40 mph.
+Partly sunny, with a high near 94.
+Windy, with a south wind 5 to 10 mph becoming west 19 to 29 mph.
+Winds could gust as high as 43 mph.

 Monday Night